jmhammond/kbor-oer-presentation-book/README.md

 ### Additional build options

 Explore the [PreText Author Guide documentation](https://pretextbook.org/doc/guide/html/processing-publisher-stringparam.html) to see more options (there's a lot you can do!)

+### FYI about the color scheme

+... by the way, you might have noticed that the color is different than if you built your own sample book.
+The default color scheme is blue and red, but since I'm from the wheat-based school, I prefer brown and gold (closest to Shocker Colors).

+This is controlled in the `publication/publication.ptx` file `css style` tag.